Our Services

 – Maintain good indoor air quality and avoid known triggers.

-If you're concerned about how frequently you're using your rescue inhaler or notice worsening symptoms, you can use a free AI-powered Bronchial Asthma symptom checker to evaluate your current condition and receive personalized insights to discuss with your healthcare provider.
+If you're concerned about how frequently you're using your rescue inhaler or notice worsening symptoms, try a free AI symptom checker to help you understand what might be happening and get guidance on next steps before your appointment.

 While albuterol remains a lifesaving rescue medication, its overuse can lead to tolerance, rebound bronchoconstriction, and increased airway inflammation.
 That creates a vicious cycle of worsening symptoms and higher inhaler dependence.
 The best approach is a balanced asthma plan that emphasizes daily controller therapy, minimizes rescue inhaler reliance, and addresses underlying inflammation.